 First, write a script that will control the Finch when it is in record mode.
-In this mode, the user will tilt the Finch in different directions (Beak Up, Beak Down, Left Wing Down, Right Wing Down, and Level).
+In this mode, the user will tilt the Finch in different directions: Beak Up, Beak Down, Tilt Left, Tilt Right, and Other.
 Your goal is to record this sequence of tilts in a list called listOfOrientations.
 The requirements for record mode are listed below.

 - At the beginning of the record script, listOfOrientations should be set to an empty list.

-- When the Finch is in record mode, its beak should be red.
+- When the Finch is in record mode, its beak and tail should be red.

-- When the Finch leaves record mode, its beak should turn off (no light).
+- When the Finch leaves record mode, its lights should turn off.

 Next, write a script that will control the Finch when it is in play mode.
 The script for this mode should move through listOfOrientations.
 For each orientation in the list, the Finch should make a movement.
 The requirements for play mode are listed below.

 - The script should move through each item in listOfOrientations.